 As a U.K. resident trading entity, we are subject to U.K. corporate taxation.
 Due to the nature of our business, we have generated losses since inception.
 As of September 30, 2017, we had cumulative carryforward tax losses of \$22.8 million.
 Subject to any relevant restrictions (including those that limit the percentage of profits that can be reduced by carried forward losses and those that can restrict the use of carried forward losses where there is a change of ownership of more than half the ordinary shares of the company and a major change in the nature, conduct or scale of the trade), we expect these to be available to carry forward and offset against future operating profits.
 As a company that carries out extensive research and development activities, we benefit from the U.K. research and development tax credit regime under the scheme for small and medium-sized enterprises, or SMEs, and also claim a Research and Development Expenditure Credit, or RDEC, to the extent that our projects are grant funded.
-Under the SME scheme, we are able to surrender some of our trading losses that arise from our qualifying research and development activities for a cash rebate of up to 33.35% of such qualifying research and development costs for research staff, consumables, outsourced CRO costs and utilities costs incurred as part of research projects.
+Under the SME scheme, we are able to surrender some of our trading losses that arise from our qualifying research and development activities for a cash rebate of up to 33.35% of such qualifying research and development expenditures.
+The net tax benefit of the RDEC is expected to be 8.9% (increasing to 9.13% in financial year 2020).
+Qualifying expenditures largely are comprised of employment costs for research staff, consumables, outsourced CRO costs and utilities costs incurred as part of research projects.
 Specified subcontracted qualifying research expenditures are eligible for a cash rebate of up to 21.67%.